Santa Ana, Manila: Lichauco Heritage House

-The Lichauco House was declared a heritage house and is open to public for viewing.
-Any school or organization who wishes to visit the house may do so since it operates on public funding.
-It opens from 8:00am till 5:00pm.
-Charges are minimal.
-Any donation may be helpful in maintaining the house since major repairs are necessary to save it from further deterioration.
+The Lichauco House was declared a heritage house and was open to public for viewing.
+Any school or organization intending to visit the house may do since it operates on public funding.
+Built in the 1850s–1860s, damaged in World War II, rebuilt in 1946, and declared a heritage house in 2010, the residence is open to the public from 8AM–5PM with minimal charges and donations encouraged.

 Pascual Modernist House

 The Pascual House is located in 2138 Dr. M.L.
-Carreon Street, in the district of Santa Ana.
+Carreon Street.
 Like a number of older, prominent houses in the district, this house enjoys the view of the nearby Pasig River which is located on the east, as well as the Estero de Pandacan farther up on the northeast.

-The Pascual House is a modernist style house built in April of 1948.
-Currently the house is occupied by its second owner, Mr. Rodolfo C. Pascual who bought the property in 1984.
-Originally the house was owned by Mr. Alejandro Velo.
-According to its present owner, the house was sometimes used as a shooting area for movies during the 1950s.
+The Pascual House is a modernist style house built in April 1948.
+Currently the house is occupied by its second owner, Rodolfo C. Pascual who bought the property in 1984.
+Originally the house was owned by Alejandro Velo.
+According to Pascual, the house was sometimes used as a shooting area for movies during the 1950s.

 The breeze coming from the Pasig River, as well as the river being the main route for water travel around Manila, resulted in the siting of the houses of wealthy and prominent families during the Spanish period.
-These riverside vacation houses has verandas and wide opening to frame the river views as well as catch the breeze.
+These riverside vacation houses had verandas and wide opening to frame the river views as well as catch the breeze.

-The district, even with its glamorous past, after the Second World War eventually fell into disarray, becoming a tightly-packed residential district.
-Eventually the old district for vacation houses was mixed with other Architectural styles, which eventually decayed through the years and are now being demolished to give way to modern developments.
+After the Second World War, the district fell into disarray, becoming a tightly-packed residential district.
+Eventually the old district for vacation houses was mixed with other architectural styles, which eventually decayed through the years and are now being demolished to give way to modern developments.